33 Zoom Ice Breakers to Energize Your Remote Team

 2. Virtual Potluck

 If your team is already skilled in the kitchen, ask them to cook a dish to share virtually as a Zoom ice breaker.
-If that’s too vague of a request, you can always set a theme like “best thing you baked during lockdown,” or “favorite childhood meal.”
+If that’s too vague of a request, you can always set a theme like “recipe you've never tried before,” or “favorite childhood meal.”

 3. Online Coffee Classes

 For the team members who always have a coffee cup in hand, this Zoom ice breaker idea is ideal.
 Online coffee classes are not only a unique activity, but also a really informative one for anyone who wants to learn how to make the perfect brew while working from home.

 4. Name the Food Quiz